cloudmesh-community/hid-sp18-710/project-report/report.md

 ![Sex Of Victims](images/sex.png){#fig:SexOfVictims}

-From the above graphs we can infer that most of the victims are male and the number of shootings have been slightly increasing year after another.
+From visualizing the data using different features, we can infer that most of the victims are male and the number of shootings have been slightly increasing year after another.
 The majority of the gun deaths occur at home, about 10% occur on the streets and there are very few victims with higher education levels.

-The Figure below shows that for black and white victim, the intent seems to be a deciding factor, and the other three factors being age, gender and place.
+The @fig:Feature shows that for black and white victim, the intent seems to be a deciding factor, and the other three factors being age, gender and place.
 The education levels seems to have very less effect on deciding the race of the victim.

 ![Feature](images/feature.png){#fig:Feature}